nomicflux/servant-opaleye-blog/README.md

 ## Setting up DataTypes

 This being Haskell and all, our first step is to create a couple data types to hold information about the sorts of configurations we'll allow.
-In my model, I want two different dimensions for my logging environment: what level of logging to use (the `Environment`, which I may use in other portions of the project as well) and the place to log to (`Logging`):
+In my model, I want two different dimensions for my logging environment: what level of logging to use (the `Environment`, which I may use in other portions of the project as well) and the place to log to (`LogTo`):

 ```haskell
 data Environment = Test